Pacific Peoples’ Partnership and MediaNet are pleased to present the Longhouse Project!

 These structures are being erected for one weekend with the consent and support of the leadership of Esquimalt Nation, Songhees Nation, the Province of British Columbia and the City of Victoria.
-They will be part of an annual international Indigenous arts and culture event: the 10th annual One Wave on September 16-17.
+They will be part of an annual international Indigenous arts and culture event: the 10th annual One Wave Gathering.
 The structures will be available for ongoing community use afterward.

 This gathering is an opportunity to celebrate the history and future of the people of this area, as well as to share culture, songs, dances, histories, art and stories as we move forward together.

-We are calling on youth (21 and under) to collaborate in the development of the four Longhouses.
-They will consist of cedar fronts attached to canvas bodies.
-In celebration of the main cultural groups on Vancouver Island, as well as international Indigenous communities from across the South Pacific, we are calling upon youth artists to design either a Coast Salish, Nuu-chah-nulth, Kwakwaka’wakw and South Pacific design, which will be painted on the Longhouse fronts.
+The longhouses will consist of cedar fronts attached to canvas bodies.
+In celebration of the main cultural groups on Vancouver Island, as well as international Indigenous communities from across the South Pacific, youth artists will design either a Coast Salish, Nuu-chah-nulth, Kwakwaka’wakw and South Pacific design, which will be painted on the Longhouse fronts.

 Successful youth artists will receive the following: